Nasdaq Is Now Positive For The Year - Why We Think Crude Will Hit The Same Milestone

 Investors looking at oil prices can clearly tell the impact that COVID-19 had.
 Even more significant than COVID-19 is the oil price war that began in early March.
 That happened from Russia feeling like it was subsidizing the oil industry and deciding that was no longer the price it wanted to pay.
 That resulted in OPEC+ increasing production, as they couldn't agree on a deal, which, when added to an already significant demand drop, resulted in oil prices collapsing.

-Going forward, significant volatility and risk has been priced into the market because of Russia and OPEC.
-Specifically, Russia has one of the lowest breakevens in OPEC as a result of their diversified industry, with a $40 / barrel breakeven.
+Going forward, significant volatility and risk have been priced into the market because of Russia and OPEC.
+Specifically, Russia has one of the lowest breakevens in OPEC as a result of their diversified industry, with a $40/barrel breakeven.
 OPEC requires a much higher breakeven, which is why Saudi Arabia wanted a production decline before Russia backed out.

 Going forward, Russia remains a wild card.
 Saudi Arabia and OPEC have shown time and time again they simply prefer higher prices.
-However, with that said, Russia's spare capacity is fairly minimal on the global stage at ~500k barrels / day.
-That means that if COVID-19 is resolved, Russia itself does not have the power to stop a recovery in oil prices.
+However, with that said, Russia's spare capacity is fairly minimal on the global stage at ~500k barrels/day.
+That means that, if COVID-19 is resolved, Russia itself does not have the power to stop a recovery in oil prices.
 Nor would they necessarily.
-They have shown they don't want to cut production to subsidize oil countries but they haven't shown a desire to increase production to push down prices in of itself.
+They have shown they don't want to cut production to subsidize oil countries, but they haven't shown a desire to increase production to push down prices in of itself.

 We believe that OPEC+ and Russia will try to avoid suppressing oil prices, but at this time, there's no indication that they'll try to stop a recovery.
 Still, it's a risk investors should consider.
-It's also worth adding here that the recent 10 million barrel / day production cut, agreed too by OPEC+, shows the organization's ability to still work together.
+It's also worth adding here that the recent 10 million barrel/day production cut, agreed too by OPEC+, shows the organization's ability to still work together.

 However, overall, something that’s increasingly become clear is that there’s been a significant demand drop and that demand drop won’t be resolved until COVID-19 is solved.